 So – I decided to take the higher road and honestly share with you how you too can be super lousy at doing laundry.

-Because being lousy at laundry, is something I am reeeeeally good at.
+Because being lousy at the laundry, is something I am reeeeeally good at.

 I’m thrilled to tell you about this INCREDIBLE deal, that I am pleased to be able to offer my TIDBITS readers.
 From now until Sunday, March 26th, you can head over to Grove, and immediately claim your offer to receive the following products pictured below for FREE!